 1.2.
-Overview.
-The goal of our paper is to develop an inference procedure for SBMs with observed nodal covariates that is computationally feasible and scales well to large networks.
-At a high level, our main strategy consists of formulating this goal as an inference problem in the context of the generalized random dot product graph (GRDPG) model (Athreya et al., 2018; Tang and Priebe, 2018; Tang et al., 2017; Rubin-Delanchy et al., 2018).
-In a GRDPG, each node is characterized by an unobserved latent position (vector), and each pair of nodes link with probability determined via a (possibly indefinite) inner product of the pair's latent positions; crucially, any SBM can be reformulated as a GRDPG where the latent positions are fixed within blocks.
+Overview of the contributions.
+The goal of our paper is to develop an estimation method for SBMs with observed nodal covariates that is computationally feasible and scales well to large networks, while providing similar statistical guarantees as the other available methods.
+At a high level, our main strategy consists of formulating this goal as an inference problem in the context of the generalized random dot product graph (GRDPG) model (Athreya et al., 2018; Tang and Priebe, 2018; Tang et al., 2017; Rubin-Delanchy et al., 2018; Alidaee et al., 2020; Mu et al., 2021).
+In a GRDPG, each node is characterized by an unobserved latent position (vector), and each pair of nodes links with probability determined via a (possibly indefinite) inner product of the pair's latent positions; crucially, any SBM can be reformulated as a GRDPG where the latent positions are fixed within blocks.
 To address our computational goals, we turn to the use of spectral methods, which, in addition to enjoying theoretical guarantees (Tang et al., 2017), have been shown to be successful both in terms of feasibility and scalability in related settings (Zheng et al., 2015, 2016, 2017).

-We provide several contributions to the literature on statistical network analysis.
-First, we present a GRDPG model framework that incorporates the effect of observed covariates on linkage probabilities.
+We provide several contributions to the literature on network econometrics.
+First, we present a GRDPG model framework that incorporates the effect of observed covariates on link probabilities.
 Second, we develop a spectral estimator for inference in stochastic blockmodels with covariates, adapting the spectral estimators developed for our new class of GRDPG models.
 Crucially, we obtain a new central limit theorem for the spectral estimator of the covariates' effect.
-Our estimator is asymptotically normal as long as the parameter(s) for covariate effect can be written as sufficiently well-behaved functions of the SBM block-specific probabilities.
+Our estimator is asymptotically normal as long as the parameter(s) for covariate effects can be written as sufficiently well-behaved functions of the SBM block-specific probabilities.
 We provide explicit formulas for bias and variance properties of the estimator, and we show that the estimator is computationally fast, scaling well for large networks.
 Our method provides a statistical and algorithmic foundation for inference in a broad class of models for large network data, including networks that are relatively sparse in the sense that their average degree scales sub-linearly with network size.